RobertoOnidi/ScorepochsGUI/README.md

 This project is delivered in the form of a Django Project.
 The following instructions describe how to setup the Django project into a local web server accessible from localhost in a Windows OS machine, assuming you have the administration rights.

 Prerequisite:
 A Python installation.
 Python version 3.11 has been used for developing this project.
+The following commands must be applied in the same sequence as described.

+1. Change to the root folder
+   **cd C:\**

-1. Check your Python installation
+2. Check your Python installation
-**C:\>python -V**
+   **python -V**
    Python 3.11.3
    (In this case Python 3.11.3 has been installed)

-2. Upgrade pip (package installer for Python)
+3. Upgrade pip (package installer for Python)
    **python -m pip install --upgrade pip**

-3. Create a folder named "scorepochs" in root directory C:\.
+4. Create a folder named "scorepochs" in root directory C:\.
 This will contain the Django project
    **mkdir scorepochs**

-4. Change the current folder
+5. Change the current folder
    **cd scorepochs**

-5. Create a Venv (Virtual Environment) named "venv"
+6. Create a Venv (Virtual Environment) named "venv"
    **python -m venv venv**

-6. Activate the Venv
+7. Activate the Venv
    **venv\Scripts\activate**
    The activation of the Venv is highlighted by prompt change as follow:
    (venv) C:\scorepochs>

-7. Install Django
+8. Install Django
    **pip install django**

-8. Install the others package required by the project
+9. Install the others package required by the project
    **pip install mne**
    **pip install plotly**
    **pip install EDFlib-Python**

-9. Create the Django project
+10. Create the Django project
     **django-admin startproject scorepochsprj**

-10. Create the Django App
+11. Create the Django App
     Change the current folder to Django project's folder (in which it should be manage.py)
     **cd scorepochsprj**